vamseeachanta/energy/programming.md

 ## 3 month Training

-- create github account and share with leaders
+- create github account and share with leaders. [https://github.com/](https://github.com/)
 - Resource Requirements
   - Need to get a PC prior to hire date
-    - document pc specs (processor, ram etc.) on github
+    - document pc specs (processor, ram, hard disk space etc.) on github
   - Need good broadband internet connection to be able to connect to a computer in US
     - document speed test results in ascii format using link [https://speed.measurementlab.net/#/](https://speed.measurementlab.net/#/)